Smoking for stress relief

 The symptoms of dizziness and nausea can make anyone feel terrible.
-What you describe may be the result of nicotine poisoning.
-Other symptoms include faintness, rapid pulse, and cold, clammy skin.
+What you describe is most likely being caused by the nicotine in your cigarette.
 When you smoke, nicotine in cigarettes stimulates the cerebral cortex in your brain, and the adrenal glands which then discharge adrenaline.
 Other effects of nicotine include inhibition of the formation of urine, constriction of the blood vessels, increased heart rate, and elevation of your blood sugar level and blood pressure.
 So, even as you feel less stressed after smoking, your body is actually being stimulated, which can, in turn, make you feel more stressed.

 Whether you reduce your smoking or not, it's a good idea to get checked out by a health care provider to make sure that your symptoms aren't something else, and to get help dealing with them when they occur.
-Columbia students can make an appointment with Primary Care Medical Services by calling x4-2284 or by going to Open Communicator.
+Columbia students can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).

 Aside from quitting, you can try to reduce the number of times you smoke, which will reduce the amount of nicotine you ingest and may decrease the stimulation contributing to your stress.
 Try becoming conscious of each time you reach for a cigarette and deciding whether or not you really want it.
 You may find that at times you don't want a cigarette but are actually hungry, tired, bored, or in need of some air.
 Instead of smoking, try eating something, or chewing gum, taking a nap, switching your activity, taking a quick walk, or substituting deep breathing.
 When you really need a break from what you're doing, you can still act like you're going out for a butt, but then go sit still for the three to five minutes it would take to smoke a cigarette and just breathe.
 Make sure you take time out of your busy schedule to relax; for right now it seems like that's what smoking allows you to do — take time out.